Glossary of Terms

 Fixtures & Chattels

 Fixtures are things that are permanently attached to the land so as to become part of the land.
 Chattels are things that are not part of the land.
-When land is sold, all fixtures (the house, and things permanently attached to the house) will pass to the Purchaser as part of the land.
-If a chattel is to be included in the sale, it must be specifically listed in the Contract.
-If a fixture is to be removed from the property by the Vendor and therefore not included in the sale, then this must be specifically mentioned in the Contract.
+When land is sold, all fixtures (the house, and things permanently attached to the house) will pass to the purchaser as part of the land.
+If a chattel is to be included in the sale, it must be specifically listed in the contract.
+If a fixture is to be removed from the property by the vendor and therefore not included in the sale, then this must be specifically mentioned in the contract.

 Fraud